apache/nuttx/arch/README.txt

       the port was "code-complete" as nuttx-5.18.
 However, the final verification effort has been stalled because of higher priority tasks.

-arch/m68322
-    A work in progress.
-    STATUS:  Stalled for the time being.

 arch/mips
     This directory is dedicated to ports to the MIPS family.